 Importance of nonverbal communication

-A nonword or communication without a word is referred to as non-verbal communication.
-Its significance is unfathomable since we immerse in and influence by it in our everyday lives.
-Verbal and nonverbal communication considerable importance.
-The value of nonverbal communication justifies in the following short but clear reasons. :
+A nonword or communication without a word referred to as non-verbal communication.
+Its significance is unfathomable since we immersed in and influenced by it in our everyday lives.
+Verbal and nonverbal communication have considerable importance.
+The value of nonverbal communication is justified in the following short but clear reasons. :

 In our daily lives, nonverbal communication is critical for conveying sentiments and behaviors.
-Almost 93% of our emotions express through this type of communication.
+Almost 93% of our emotions expressed through this type of communication.

 Nonverbal indicators like body language, facial expressions, and gestures, on the other hand, cannot be modified instantaneously since they represent a specific and current state of mind.
 It’s more expressive than a written remark like “I’m glad.”